ne0mesys/Hide-n-Seek/README.md

 Please!
 Be careful at the time to attach data to images, as it only needs a simple passphrase, which in case it is not strong, it could be brute-forced and decrypted.

+Be aware that you will need an image to use as communication medium.

 This tool is developed strictly for educational and ethical purposes.
 I DO NOT take any responsibility for the misuse of this toool.

 By ne0mesys